7 Milan Fashion Week Trends To Wear Now

+Refinery29 Australia, we’re here to help you navigate this overwhelming world of stuff.
+All of our picks are independently selected and curated by the editorial team, but we may earn commission or other compensation from the links on this page.

-From New York to London, one of the biggest Fashion Week trends so far has been wearability and tailoring, with wardrobe staples like oversized blazers, boxy shirting, and skirts and pants with asymmetrical waistlines and hemlines making as many waves on the red carpet as the more show-stopping pieces.
+From New York to London, one of the biggest Fashion Week trends so far has been wearability and tailoring.
+Wardrobe staples like oversized blazers, boxy shirting, skirts and pants with asymmetrical waistlines and hemlines have made as many waves on the red carpet as the more show-stopping pieces.
 This was made even more evident in Milan last week.
-From Sabato De Sarno’s beautifully austere Gucci debut to Prada's pared-back runway collection that you can see living in your closet for years to come, designers went back to basics for Spring 2024 collections, albeit in the most sophisticated way possible.
+From Sabato De Sarno’s beautifully austere Gucci debut to Prada's pared-back runway collection that could live in your closet for years to come, designers went back to basics for Spring 2024 collections, albeit in the most sophisticated way possible.

 AdvertisementADVERTISEMENT

 This doesn’t mean that the collections presented were boring.
-If we are to believe the Italian runways, workwear will get a subversive twist in the next six months, making getting ready for a day at the office as an exciting endeavor as for a night out.
+If we are to believe the Italian runways, workwear will get a subversive twist this season, making getting ready for a day at the office as exciting an endeavour as for a night out.
 In time for warmer weather, sheer fabrics and as little clothing as possible will emerge in response to the coat-filled months that came prior.
-And Y2K styles that have dominated the last few seasons will (likely) get their last chance at the spotlight before the fashion industry moves on to throwback trends of the 2010s.
+And Y2K styles that have dominated the last few seasons will (likely) get their last chance in the spotlight before the fashion industry moves on to throwback trends of the 2010s.

-Ahead, these and more must-haves from Milan Fashion Week S/S ‘24 runways to get started on your 2024 spring wardrobe now.
+Ahead, these and more must-haves from the Milan Fashion Week S/S ‘24 runways to get started on your spring wardrobe now.

-Ashley Graham walked in an asymmetrical blazer that appeared torn in the back at Boss, a “CorpCore” show that looked at the intersection of humanity and technology and was opened by Gigi Hadid in an equally oversized blazer and a strewn-open pussybow shirt that revealed her bra.
-Elsewhere, Bottega Veneta and Fendi sent out models in tailored pants that seemingly were coming undone at the waistline and SportMax and Bally showed lopsided pencil skirts that looked like they got caught in the copy machine.
+Ashley Graham walked in an asymmetrical blazer that appeared torn in the back at Boss.
+The “CorpCore” show looked at the intersection of humanity and technology and was opened by Gigi Hadid in an equally oversized blazer and a strewn-open pussybow shirt that revealed her bra.
+Elsewhere, Bottega Veneta and Fendi sent out models in tailored pants that seemingly were coming undone at the waistline, while SportMax and Bally showed lopsided pencil skirts that looked like they got caught in the copy machine.

 AdvertisementADVERTISEMENT

-Not quite gray, not quite sky, a subdued shade of dusty blue marked Milan’s runways starting with Fendi, one of the first shows of the week, before making its way to Prada, Tod’s, No.21, and more.
-While the color could double as a neutral for spring, especially when paired with similarly soft shades like sage (another popular hue this season!), gray, and pastel yellow, the color’s rich style potential was brought out when mixed in with richer colors like a fiery orange-red and chocolate brown, as seen at Fendi.
+Not quite grey, not quite sky, a subdued shade of dusty blue marked Milan’s runways, continuing the prominent use of the shade, which we also saw at New York Fashion Week, albeit in a variety of shades of blue.
+Fendi, one of the first shows of the week, included the colour before it made its way down the runway at Prada, Tod’s, No.21, and more.
+While the colour could double as a neutral for spring, especially when paired with similarly soft shades like sage (another popular hue this season!), grey, and pastel yellow, the colour’s style potential was brought out when mixed in with richer hues like a fiery orange and chocolate brown, as seen at Fendi.

 Underwear As Outerwear